 This is technically a much more challenging operation than a complete laparoscopic nephrectomy and not all patients will be suitable for this approach.
 A laparoscopic partial nephrectomy is suitable for those individuals with a small renal lesion which is in a favourable position that can be readily accessed.
 A radical nephrectomy is the standard approach for renal tumours which are larger or centrally placed within the kidney.

 The added potential risks with having a laparoscopic partial nephrectomy include bleeding, urine leaks, incomplete cancer removal and conversion to open surgery.
-You should discuss your individual risk based on your clinical scenario with Dr Louie-Johnsun when considering these treatment options.
+You should discuss your individual risk based on your clinical scenario with A/Prof Louie-Johnsun when considering these treatment options.

 At the junction of the renal pelvis (where urine is collected after being produced by the kidney) and the ureter (the connecting tube between kidney and bladder) there can be a blockage.
 This is called a PUJ (pelviureteric junction) obstruction.
 In the majority of cases this is a congenital narrowing (people are born with this problem).
 A significant proportion of people affected with this condition will also have additional blood vessels to the lower part of the kidney which can kink the PUJ resulting in a blockage.